How to Speak Spanish in 4 Days

 It was promising, but I was still worried that Martyn would freeze in front of the camera.

 We decided to take the last couple of hours as a chance to relax on the sofas in his living room.
 We played around with possible questions, and tried out different answers.
-Martyn was starting to achieve real communication – talking about real things, about the process he’d been going through, about what he wanted to do.
-It felt like much more than you’d expect from a standard beginner.
+Martyn was starting to achieve real communication in Spanish – talking about real things, about the process he'd been going through, about what he wanted to do.
+It felt like much more than you'd expect from a standard beginner who'd only be learning how to speak Spanish for four days.

 I was getting more and more optimistic, but I couldn't stop worrying that the camera would make him freeze.